 For sample collection:

 Use 96 well plates to collect samples instead of individual sample tubes.
 This eliminates capping, labeling, and handling of individual tubes as samples are collected and moved to storage.
-Used in conjunction with well plates, self-closing plate seals such as silicone sealing mats, cap mats, and the BioChromato Slit Seal will protect samples from evaporation and contamination.
+Used in conjunction with well plates, self-closing plate seals such as silicone sealing mats and cap mats will protect samples from evaporation and contamination.

 Use the best fraction collector.
 The Amuza FC-90 collects from up to four animals/probes simultaneously and never skips a sample.
 Samples can be collected into 96 well plates or racks of individual tubes, and are kept refrigerated throughout.